 His influences include Bob Dylan, Neil Young, the Beatles and the Rolling Stones as well as ones more unique to his particular jangly folk-pop style – Westerberg, the Jayhawks, Petty, the Byrds, Big Star, World Party, Husker Du/Sugar/Mould, R.E.M., and others.

-Dan has been a regular participant in the Salute to the Music of Bob Dylan, presented each summer to hundreds of avid fans at the Wolfe Park Amphitheater in the Park.
+Dan was a regular participant in the Salute to the Music of Bob Dylan, presented for seven summers to hundreds of avid fans at the Wolfe Park Amphitheater in the Park.
 He now hosts his own annual Folk Festival at the Amphitheater.

 See Dan’s website at http://www.danisraelmusic.com/

 Growing up in St. Louis Park, Dan Israel lived at 2822 Salem Ave.
 So.